Study: Inflammation Gets Triggered at Certain Times of Day

 Good gut health is key to hacking your biological clock

-The good news is that you can take control of your biological clock and tamp down inflammation on your own.
+The good news is that you can take control of your biological clock.
 The key?
 A healthy gut.
 Consider the fact that your gut houses a variety of microorganisms.
 You want to keep their levels in check so you don’t have an overgrowth of one particular kind.
-An imbalanced gut triggers system-wide inflammation, leading to a host of problems, including pain, mood disorders, sleeplessness – and yes, out-of-whack circadian rhythms.
-Learn more about the connection between gut bacteria and inflammation here.
+An imbalanced gut can trigger a host of problems, including pain, mood disorders, sleeplessness – and yes, out-of-whack circadian rhythms.[3]

 Gut Health 101: Eat your veggies, get good sleep, keep stress levels down